Philadelphia Church of God: Characterizations by media

 Oklahoma City-based Fox affiliate KOKH-TV aired an exposé on the Philadelphia Church of God on November 24, 2008.
 The piece detailed the PCG's apocalyptic message and compared Flurry to David Koresh and PCG to the Branch Davidian doomsday cult.
 Church leadership disputed the comparisons in a statement released to a local newspaper.

 Amid the COVID-19 pandemic, the Daily Express noted that the PCG, along with other religious organizations, flooded social media with misinformation and fear-mongering prophecies.
 In another 2020 article, the Daily Express criticized Gerald Flurry for his predictions regarding Donald Trump.

 Copyright disputes

 In 1997, the Philadelphia Church of God published Armstrong's Mystery of the Ages, triggering a six-year legal battle with the Worldwide Church of God over the book's copyright.
 The WCG won the initial lawsuit, but the PCG filed a countersuit for the right to reproduce 18 other Armstrong works.
-WCG said it fought the countersuit because it didn’t want to see the "heretical" works re-published.
+WCG said it fought the countersuit because it did not want to see the "heretical" works re-published.

 In a 2003 settlement, the WCG agreed to sell the rights to 19 books by Armstrong to the PCG for $3 million.
 The settlement also allows the PCG to reproduce Armstrong’s teachings.